HITB-CyberWeek/hitbsecconf-ctf-2023/vuln_images/README.md

 ## Tool 2: Proxy deployer

-This tool deploys HTTP-proxy to team's router with respect of service's deployment config (aka `deploy.yaml`).
+This tool deploys HTTP- or TCP-proxy to the team's router with respect of the service's deployment config (aka `deploy.yaml`).

 ### How it works

-Basically, this script copies some nginx configs and run some commands on teams routers.
+Basically, this script copies some nginx and iptables configs and run some commands on teams routers.
 You can see an example of configs in `nginx/`.

 ## Example of deploy.yaml